Simone Pecorini: Club career

 Born in Milan, Lombardy, Simone along with his twin brother Gabriele both started their careers at Internazionale.
 They were the member of Pulcini B youth team (U10) in 2002–03 season.
 Simone remained in the youth system until 2010, while Gabriele left for Monza in temporary deal in 2008 and did not become a professional player after became a free agent in 2009.
 While Simone Pecorini, graduated from U17 team in 2010 and left for the reserve of Sassuolo along with Diego Mella, as there were no room for them in Inter U19 reserve partially due to their young age.
 He also played once for the first team on 27 March 2011 against Siena.

 Pecorini returned to Inter U19 team "Primavera" in June 2011 after Inter excised the counter-option to buy back Pecorini from Sassuolo.
 Under Andrea Stramaccioni, Pecorini won 2011–12 NextGen Series and also transformed into right-back from wide midfielder.
 However, due to insulting the referee, he was banned 9 months, until 31 December 2012.
 Despite shortened to 6 months ban, he missed the reserve league final and as worse as 2012 UEFA European Under-19 Football Championship elite qualification.

 On 10 July 2012, Pecorini was loaned to Serie B club Empoli F.C.

 Cittadella

 In January 2013 Pecorini was signed by Cittadella in a temporary deal.
 In July 2013 he was signed in a co-ownership basis, for a peppercorn.
 In June 2014 Pecorini was acquired by Cittadella outright as part of the bought back of Cristiano Biraghi.

 Ascoli

 Pecorini was signed by Ascoli on 6 July 2015.

 Entella and Avellino

 On 31 January 2017 Pecorini was signed by Virtus Entella.

 In summer 2017 he was signed by Avellino as a free agent.

 Cuneo

 On 31 January 2019, he signed with Cuneo.

 Monopoli

 On 7 August 2019, he signed a one-year contract with an additional one-year extension option with Monopoli.

 Pro Sesto

 On 19 August 2020 he joined Pro Sesto, freshly promoted into Serie C.

 Lecco

 On 5 July 2022, Pecorini signed with Lecco.

+Serie D

+On 4 July 2023, Pecorini joined Sant'Angelo in Serie D.